-Now that Sew Mojo #1, #2 and #3 patterns are available for download and lots of you are having fun playing around with unconventional lines, composition and rhythm, the finishing step in making these minis is to frame them.
+Now that Sew Mojo #1, #2, #3 and #4 patterns are available for download and lots of you are having fun playing around with unconventional lines, composition, rhythm and unity, the finishing step in making these minis is to frame them.

 - Frame (includes glass and mat)

 - Masking Tape or Double Sided Tape

 - Your Sew Mojo Mini Quilt - Get the patterns!

 - Disassemble the frame by taking off the back and removing the mat.
 Fig. 1

 - Place the mat right side up.
 Fig. 2

 - Flip your mini quilt so that the back side is facing up and place a couple pieces of tape on either end.
 Fig. 3

 - Flip the mini back over so that the right side is facing up.
 Place it in the center of the mat and press down where the masking tape is to secure the mini to the mat.
 Fig. 4

 - With a clean cloth, wipe down the glass that is still in the frame so that no lint or debris is visible.